Google to help publishers find malicious comments on articles

 | BRUSSELS

-BRUSSELS Alphabet Inc's Google (GOOGL.O) and subsidiary Jigsaw launched on Thursday a new technology to help news organizations and online platforms identify abusive comments on their websites.
+BRUSSELS Alphabet Inc's Google (GOOGL.O) and subsidiary Jigsaw launched on Thursday a new technology to help news organisations and online platforms identify abusive comments on their websites.

 The technology, called Perspective, will review comments and score them based on how similar they are to comments people said were "toxic" or likely to make them leave a conversation.

-It has been tested on the New York Times and the companies hope to extend it to other news organizations such as The Guardian and The Economist as well as websites.
+It has been tested on the New York Times and the companies hope to extend it to other news organisations such as The Guardian and The Economist as well as websites.

 "But they tell us that isn’t the solution they want.
 We think technology can help."

-Perspective examined hundreds of thousands of comments that had been labeled as offensive by human reviewers to learn how to spot potentially abusive language.
+Perspective examined hundreds of thousands of comments that had been labelled as offensive by human reviewers to learn how to spot potentially abusive language.

-CJ Adams, Jigsaw Product Manager, said the company was open to rolling out the technology to all platforms, without specifying whether that included larger ones such as Facebook (FB.O) and Twitter (TWTR.N), where trolling can be a major headache.
+CJ Adams, Jigsaw Product Manager, said the company was open to rolling out the technology to all platforms, including larger ones such as Facebook (FB.O) and Twitter (TWTR.N) where trolling can be a major headache.

-The technology could in the future be expanded to trying to identify personal attacks or off-topic comments too, Cohen said.
+The technology could be expanded to identify personal attacks or off-topic comments too, Cohen said.

-Perspective will not decide what to do with comments it finds are potentially abusive; rather publishers will be able to flag them to their moderators or develop tools to help commenters understand the impact of what they are writing.
+Perspective will not decide what to do with comments it finds are potentially abusive; rather publishers will be able to flag them to their moderators or develop tools to help commenters understand the impact of their writing.

-The debate surrounding fake news has led to calls from politicians for social networks to be held more liable for the content posted on their platforms.
+The debate surrounding fake news has sparked calls from politicians for social networks to be held more liable for the content on their platforms.

-The Perspective technology is still in its early stages and "far from perfect", Cohen said, adding he hoped it could be rolled out for languages other than English too.
+Jigsaw is offering the product to publishers for free and hopes to support languages other than English soon, Cohen said in an interview.
+While the technology is in its early days and could misinterpret language such as sarcasm, it will improve over time, Cohen said.